 This program of study offers the first two years of a baccalaureate degree program in forestry, wildlife ecology or resource conservation.
-It is designed specifically to assist the student in transferring -immediately into a professional school.
 Working in close cooperation with an academic advisor, Natural Resource Conservation students prepare programs of study according to their educational career goals, or they follow one of several specialized options.
 Natural Resource Conservation graduates find employment in government agencies, consulting firms and environmental education programs.
-This program was developed with agreement from several leading universities in forest studies including the University of Florida, Auburn University, University of Georgia and Mississippi State.
+This program was developed with agreement from several leading universities in forest studies including the University of Florida, Auburn University, University of Georgia and Mississippi State University.
 Two plus two scholarships between Pensacola State College and the University of Florida are also available each year to graduating high school seniors.

 Students should consult with an advisor at the college or university they plan to attend for the specific courses recommended by that institution.
 We strongly encourage you to contact the Pensacola State College Biological Sciences Department for assistance in planning your program of study.
-If you plan to transfer to the University of Florida at Milton, please contact UF Academic Programs at (850) 983-5216 ext.
-109 to make sure you meet UF preadmission requirements.
+If you plan to transfer to the University of Florida, Milton Campus, please contact Dr. Anthea Amos, Dean, (850) 484-4463 or UF Academic Programs (850) 983-5216 to make sure you meet UF preadmission requirements.